Dynamics of powerful radio galaxies: Discussion

 The evolution of the lobe axis ratio is shown in the middle panel of Figure \ref{fig:turner_hyd}.
-The \citet{Turner+2023} model captures axis ratio evolution prior to lobe formation as it considers a two-phase fluid with an initially low, but non-zero, fraction of jet plasma in the region between the jet and bow shock.
-By contrast, the other analytical models initially disagree with the hydrodynamic simulation as they assume a plasma-filled lobe structure throughout the source lifetime.
-Upon lobe formation, the \citet{Hardcastle+2018} model agrees well with the hydrodynamic simulation assuming a compact jet-head region with a geometric factor $\varepsilon \gtrsim 40$ (corresponding to a jet-head of radius 12.6\,kpc for a typical 100\,kpc jet).
-The \citet{Falle+1991} class of models of course yields a constant lobe axis ratio (which is why these models are often referred to as ``self-similar'') throughout the source evolutionary history, while the \citet{Scheuer+1974} model predicts a rapidly increasing axis ratio as the lobe encounters the steeper sections of the ambient gas density profile ($A \propto t^{(5\beta -2)/(16 - 4\beta)}$; see Section \ref{sec:The First Models}).
+The \citet{Turner+2023} model captures axis ratio evolution prior to lobe formation, as it considers a two-phase fluid with an initially low, but non-zero, fraction of jet plasma in the region between the jet and bow shock.
+By contrast, the other analytical models initially disagree with the hydrodynamic simulation, as they assume a plasma-filled lobe structure throughout the source lifetime.
+Upon lobe formation, the \citet{Hardcastle+2018} model agrees well with the hydrodynamic simulation assuming a compact jet-head region with a geometric factor $\varepsilon \gtrsim 40$ (corresponding to a jet head of radius 12.6\,kpc for a typical 100\,kpc jet). \mbox{The \citet{Falle+1991}} class of models, of course, yields a constant lobe axis ratio (which is why these models are often referred to as ``self-similar'') throughout the source evolutionary history, while the \citet{Scheuer+1974} model predicts a rapidly decreasing axis ratio with the lobe approaching a near-spherical shape in the steeper sections of the ambient gas density profile ($A \propto t^{(\beta -2)/(16 - 4\beta)}$; see Section \ref{sec:The First Models}).
 These last two models do not explicitly separate the lobe and shell material, so for a fairer comparison, we are guided by the numerical results of \citet{Turner+2020a} in assuming that the lobe axis ratio scales to that of the shell as $A = A_s^{1.7}$.

-\paragraph{Jet-head pressure}
+\paragraph{{Jet-Head} Pressure}